nhost/nhost-dart/CONTRIBUTING.md

 files, create a new commit, and tag that commit with one or more version tags (eg. `nhost_sdk-v1.3.5`).

-If you want to update to pre-release versions instead, use `melos version --prerelease`.
+If you want to update to pre-release versions instead, use `pub run melos version --prerelease`.

 ### Publishing